Why won't my printer print this queue item? Using the queue inspector

 - Swap the printer to the nozzle the item needs and update the nozzle on the printer in SimplyPrint, or

-- If the item's nozzle tag is wrong, correct it on the item.
+- Correct the item's nozzle tag if it's wrong, or

-The item is tagged for a specific bed/build plate (for example a textured PEI plate) and the printer has a different plate fitted.
+Inspector label: Bed type.
+The item is tagged for a specific build plate (for example a textured PEI plate) and the printer has a different plate fitted.
 This matters when a print's adhesion or finish depends on the surface.

 What to change: